 Saint Kitts and Nevis

 If you’re heading to these stunning islands you must submit a travel form before you depart and download the SKN COVID-19 mobile tracing app.
-You’ll also need a PCR test taken up to 72 hours before your flight.
+You’ll also need a PCR test taken 48 to 72 hours before your flight from an approved lab.
 Quarantine is required at approved hotels, with slightly different levels of freedom depending upon the duration of your vacation.
 If you’re staying up to seven days, you can move around the hotel, interact with guests and take part in hotel activities.
 If you’re staying longer than that, then on day eight you have to take a PCR test ($100) and if negative, you’ll be able to book select excursions going outside of the hotel.
 On day 14, you pay for another $100 PCR test but then you’re free to roam everywhere, providing you wear a mask in public.